Hiwassee College: History

 In 1955, Dr. Horace N. Barker became president of the college.
 Under his leadership, most of the current buildings on campus were constructed including the Lundy Science Hall (1961), the Rudy Youell Physical Education Facility (1965), Allison Hall dormitory (1965), Tom Black Hall dormitory (1965), the Barker Learning Center (1969), and Buckner Memorial Chapel (1969).
 The Barker Learning Center is named for him He retired in 1980.
 During Barker's tenure, Dr. James H. Amburgey served as the academic dean at the college.
 Upon Barker's retirement, Amburgey became the college president and served until 1984.
 Following Amburgey was Dr. Stephen Fritz.

 In 2003, Dr. James A. Noseworthy became the college's 21st president.

 Hiwassee College was accredited with the Southern Association of Colleges and Schools, but in 2008 their accreditation was withdrawn.
 Noseworthy sought to save the school, despite its troubles.
 During this time, it went from 400 students to only 100.
 On November 3, 2009 it attained candidacy status for accreditation as a Category II institution by the Transnational Association of Christian Colleges and Schools (TRACS).
-Noseworthy reitred in April 2010.
+Noseworthy retired in April 2010.

 In 2011, Dr. Robin Tricoli was named the 22nd President of Hiwassee College.
 Under her tenure, the college attained full accreditation through TRACS in October 2013 and reaffirmed in 2018.

 Affiliation with the Methodist Church

 Although closely tied to the Methodist Church since its founding, it was not until 1908 that the Trustees of Hiwassee College and the Holston Conference of the Methodist Episcopal Church, South entered into an agreement for joint operation of the institution.
 Hiwassee College came under the complete control and ownership of the Methodist Church-South in 1937, shortly before its reunion with its northern counterpart in 1939.
-Prior to 1980, the three United Methodist-related colleges in the Holston Conference (a geographic region that includes East Tennessee and small parts of southwest Virginia and north Georgia) were governed by a unified Board of Trustees.
-In 1980, the Board of Trustees established a separate Board of Governors for each institution, and by 1990, each of the three colleges operated under a separate, independent Board of Trustees.
+Prior to 1980, the three United Methodist-related colleges in the Holston Conference (a geographic region that includes East Tennessee and small parts of southwest Virginia and north Georgia) were governed by a unified board of trustees.
+In 1980, the Board of Trustees established a separate Board of Governors for each institution, and by 1990, each of the three colleges operated under a separate, independent board of trustees.